sandsri/dm-interviews-20jun23/HELP.md

 To run the Inventory Controller locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/sandsri/dm-interviews-20jun23.git`
-2. Navigate niranjan branch: `git checkout Niranjan_branch`
+2. Navigate niranjan branch: `git checkout Niranjan_branch_search`
 3. Configure the database connection in the `application.yml` file.
 4. Build the application: `./gradlew build`
 5. Run the application: `./gradlew bootRun`
-6. The API will be accessible at `http://localhost:8080/api/inventory`.
+6. The API will be accessible at `http://localhost:8080/api/search/{name}`.

 Make sure you have Java and Gradle installed on your system.